-Step Action 1 Access the Variable Rules Definition Form (GLRVRBL).
-2 Enter your application in the Application field.
+- 1. Access the Variable Rules Definition Form (GLRVRBL). - 2.
+Enter your application in the Application field.

 Note: Make sure that the application code represents your personal application.

-3 Enter MRTL_DESC in the Variable field to create a new variable code for marital status.
-4 Perform a Next Block function.
-5 Enter Marital Status Description in the Description field.
-6 Perform a Next Block function.
-7 Enter STVMRTL_DESC in the Select field of the Definition block.
+- 3. Enter \MRTL\DESC in the Variable field to create a new variable code for marital status. - 4.
+Perform a Next Block function. - 5.
+Enter Marital Status Description in the Description field. - 6.
+Perform a Next Block function. - 7.
+Enter STVMRTL\DESC in the Select field of the Definition block. - 8.
+Enter STVMRTL, SPBPERS in the From field.

-Lesson: Creating a Variable Using a Join (Continued)

-Step Action

-8 Enter STVMRTL, SPBPERS in the From field.

-Note: You must list all tables that are re
+Note: You must list all tables that are referenced in the From field.

-9 Enter a description for this line of your variable in the Description field.
+9. Enter a description for this line of your variable in the Description field.

 Example: Marital Status Description.

-10 Click the Save icon.
+- 10. Click the Save icon.

-11 Perform a Next Block function.
+- 11. Perform a Next Block function.

-12 Enter these values in the Rules block.
+- 12. Enter these values in the Rules block.

 Data Element SPBPERS_MRTL_CODE

 Operator =

 Value STVMRTL_CODE

-13 Leave all other fields empty.
+- 13. Leave all other fields empty.

-14 Click the Save icon.
+- 14. Click the Save icon.

-15 Click the Exit icon.
+- 15. Click the Exit icon.

 Note: Your join was defined in the Rules block.
-Your rule stated that the marital status

-description you wanted was the description of the code for the person.
-In this case, you

-are required to perform the join because only PIDM joins are performed automatically.
+Your rule stated that the marital status description you wanted was the description of the code for the person.
+In this case, you are required to perform the join because only PIDM joins are performed automatically.

-Result: You see the message Performing Variable Compilation , please wait.
-If your

-variable is compiled successfully, you will exit the form automatically.
+Result: You see the message Performing Variable Compilation, please wait.
+If your variable is compiled successfully, you will exit the form automatically.

-randole is complied succession,, you will out the form automatically.